Resort to Love: Plot

 Erica runs into Jason and learns that he is there for his wedding weekend.
-Shocked at knowing she is going to have to sing at their wedding, she tries to avoid running into Jason until then.
+Shocked at knowing she is going to have to sing at their wedding, she tries to avoid running into him until then.
 Later, Erica meets Caleb, a retired Navy SEAL who saves her from drowning.
 She also learns that he is Jason's brother (whom she had not met previously), there for the wedding.

 Erica meets the bride-to-be, Beverly, and the rest of the wedding party.
 Although Erica and Jason try to avoid each other as much as possible at the resort, Erica winds up spending a good chunk of time with them.
 As Beverly thinks Erica is just an old friend, unaware that she is Jason's ex, she invites her to do activities with them.
 Erica spends a lot of her time with Caleb, with them getting to know each other and connecting romantically.

 The morning of Jason and Beverly's wedding, Beverly and Jason's mother see Jason and Erica on the beach together.
 Naomi reveals that Erica and Jason were engaged.
 This causes Beverly to run away from the wedding in Barrington's van.
 However, this is soon resolved after Erica explains herself in Beverly's high-speed getaway van.
 After making up, Beverly and Jason get married and Erica sings "No One" at the reception.
-At the end of the song, Erica acknowledges her new love, Caleb, by planting a kiss on him.
+At the end of the song, Erica acknowledges her new love Caleb by planting a kiss on him.